htacg/tidy-html5/README.md

-# Tidy for HTML5
+# HTML Tidy for HTML5 (experimental)

-This repo is a fork of the code from [tidy.sourceforge.net][1].
+This repo is an experimental fork of the code from [tidy.sourceforge.net][1].
 This source code in this version supports processing of HTML5 documents.
 The changes for HTML5 support started from a [patch developed by Björn Höhrmann][2].

    [1]: http://tidy.sourceforge.net